-The local authority, on a recommendation in a report by the chairperson, chief executive, or any committee, may revoke or alter all or part of a resolution passed by a previous meeting.
-The chief executive must give at least two clear working days' notice of any meeting that will consider a revocation or alteration recommendation.
+The local authority Committee, on a recommendation in a report by the chairperson, a chief executive of one of the four West Coast councils, or any subcommittee, may revoke or alter all or part of a resolution passed by a previous meeting.
+The chief executive Chairperson - must give at least two clear working days' notice of any meeting that will consider a revocation or alteration recommendation.

-25. Procedural motions
+26.25.
+Procedural motions